Measuring Within and Between Group Inequality in Early-Life Mortality Over Time: A Bayesian Approach with Application to India: Using Covariates to Explain Mortality Risk

 \subsection{ANOVA Methods}

-Consider a categorical covariate $X$ that identifies groups such as wealth quintiles or maternal age groups in our population.
+Consider a categorical covariate $X$ that identifies groups, for example wealth quintiles or maternal age groups.
 If most of the variability in risk occurs between groups, then knowing the mean risk for each group identified by $X$ is highly informative about inequality in the population.
 In contrast, if most of the variability in risk occurs within groups, then comparing mean risk between groups does not provide much information on risk variation.

 Variation in risk can be expressed as the between group variance plus the weighted sum of the within-group risk variances.
 The law of total variance produces the decomposition